IQEngine/IQEngine/README.md

 * `displayInternalBranding`: When true this flag displays an additional logo for customers using IQ Engine.
 This is false as default.

+* `bypassLandingPage`: Skips the landing page meant for www.iqengine.org

 ## Database RBAC setup

 The solution implements RBAC controls using configuration setup for each data source defined.
 The data source documents have the following properties: